the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 Using the parameter: `name`, you can reference figures in other chapters in a similar manner as defined in {ref}`ch-style-crossref`.

 **The example figure we have use here can be explained with this alt text:**
-*This is a sketch that shows a woman looking through a big file drawer, where documents are arranged systematically indicated by versions.
-She is smiling and waving at her colleague who is standing next to the file drawer and seem to be checking if everything is ok - gestured by a thumbs-up.*
+*Cartoon-like sketch of a woman looking through a big file drawer, where documents are arranged systematically indicated by versions.
+She is smiling and waving at her colleague who is standing next to the file drawer and seem to be checking if everything is ok - gesturing a thumbs-up.*

 All the components of your figure (image file location, size, name, alt text and title) can be encapsulated in section within a markdown file using the following directive: